Philippine Marine Corps: History

 Further marine companies and a weapons company would later be formed to augment the expansion of the force in the 1960s, and the abilities even expanded to VIP protection, and would also see the raising of its very own drum and bugle corps.
 The Marines would see themselves in action in securing the Spratly Islands in 1971 and in combating Muslim separatist forces and a strong New People's Army in the following years as the force became the Philippine Marine Brigade with the formation of the 2nd and 3rd Marine Battalions, the Headquarters Service Group, the 1st Provisional Tactical Battalion which saw action in Mindanao against Islamic separatists, and the Marine Training Group, later the Philippine Marines Training Group.

 To highlight these changes the force was renamed as the Philippine Marines in 1976.

 As the 1980s arrived, the force expansion was accompanied by battles against both communists and armed Islamist rebels all over the country, and in 1986 even took part in the successful People Power Revolution.
 The latter years would also see them in action as one coup d'état after another was launched against the Corazon Aquino administration, all ending in failure.
-It also saw Rodolfo Biazon becoming the first and only Marine Corps general to head the Armed Forces as Chief of Staff after a fruitful term as Superintendent of the Philippine Military Academy, the first and only Marine Corps general officer to occupy the office so far in PMA history.
+It also saw Rodolfo Biazon becoming the first and only Marine general to head the Armed Forces as Chief of Staff after a fruitful term as Superintendent of the Philippine Military Academy, also being the first and only Marine general officer to occupy the office so far in PMA history.

 The 1990s would see further expansion as the force, as part of the Philippine Navy, became the Philippine Marine Corps in 1995 as the force turned 45 years old.
-The early 2000s (decade) would see the Marine Corps once more facing not just communists and Islamic militants but also terrorist groups as well.
+The early 2000s would see the Marines once more facing not just communists and Islamic militants but also terrorist groups as well.

-Since 2008, the PMC has used a green digital pattern called the Philippine Marine Pattern (PHILMARPAT) and has official copyright awarded to them.
+After decades of using their well-distinguished "Malunggay" leaf pattern camouflage uniforms, the PMC has used a digital disruptive camouflage pattern called the Philippine Marine Pattern (PHILMARPAT) since 2008, and has official copyright awarded to them.
+PHILMARPAT, which is inspired from the MARPAT used by their US counterparts, is now used in their Pixelated Battle Dress Uniforms (PBDUs).